alisawuffles/tokenizer-attack/README.md

 Please reach out to jhayase@cs.washington.edu and alisaliu@cs.washington.edu with any questions, including if you need help running the attack on new tokenizers.

 # Download data
 We use the [Oscar](https://huggingface.co/datasets/oscar-corpus/OSCAR-2301) dataset for mixtures of natural languages, [RedPajama-1T](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T) [Github split](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T/blob/main/urls/github.txt) for mixtures of programming languages, and [RedPajama-1T](https://huggingface.co/datasets/togethercomputer/RedPajama-Data-1T) for mixtures of domains.
-You can download a subset of the data from our GitHub release for quick experimentation.
-To recreate the full dataset, please follow the instructions in `preprocessing/`.
+To recreate the dataset, please follow the instructions in `preprocessing/`.

 # Setting up the environment